codeby-nurgul/codeby-nurgul/README.md

 # 👩‍💻 Hi, I'm Nurgül Yalman

-🎓 3rd Year Computer Engineering Student at Ankara Yıldırım Beyazıt University
-🌍 Based in Ankara, Türkiye
+🎓 Final-year Computer Engineering student at Ankara Yıldırım Beyazıt University 🌍 Based in Ankara, Türkiye
-💬 I share my learning and projects here on GitHub
+💬 Sharing my learning journey and projects here on GitHub

 ---

 ## 💡 About Me

-I'm passionate about backend development, DevOps.
-Currently doing my internship at **Alpata Teknoloji**, where I build real-world DevOps pipelines and monitoring stacks.
-I participated in Huawei Cloud and DevOps training and continuously expand my skills in Docker, GitHub Actions, scalable backend systems, and software lifecycle management.
+I’m passionate about Backend Development and DevOps, and I enjoy turning ideas into functional, scalable systems.
+I’ve built experience with Docker, GitHub Actions, CI/CD, API integrations, and modern monitoring tools.
+I’m always exploring new technologies and improving my skills through hands-on projects and internships.

 ---

-## 💼 Experience & Projects

-### 🏢 Alpata Teknoloji (Intern)
-- Developed cross-platform log monitoring tools with Bash & PowerShell
-- Dockerized .NET & Python apps with logging using Grafana, Loki, and Promtail
-- Built CI/CD pipelines using GitHub Actions
-- Integrated Trivy and SonarCloud
-- Created a responsive HTML/CSS project deployed with Nginx

-### 🛡️ CTSS - AdParcel Project (Intern)
-- Worked on two core modules:
-  - Reserved Area Control and Lock Mechanism
+## 🚀 What I’ve Been Working On

+- Building DevOps pipelines, containerized applications, and monitoring stacks during my internship at Alpata Teknoloji.

-  - Bidding Update and Status Tracking API
+- Developing AI-powered solutions and backend systems with FastAPI, API integrations, and LangChain.
-- Implemented bid updating logic and dynamic locking features
-- Used Express.js, Sequelize, PostgreSQL
-- Built scalable and modular backend infrastructure for pixel-based ad space system

-### 📱 Google Oyun ve Uygulama Akademisi
-- Developed Pomodoro app using Flutter
-- Participated in Ideathon & App Jam
-- Completed project management & app development training

-### 🌐 Ford Otosan - Gelecek Hayalim
-- Learned frontend tech: HTML, CSS, JS
-- Built a women’s rights guide website using Bootstrap

-### 🛒 Cartify – E-Commerce Desktop App
-- Built with C++ & Qt Framework
-- Designed GUI for shopping, discounts, cart management
-- Used OOP principles: encapsulation, inheritance, polymorphism
+- Working on image processing projects during my current internship at Bistek Software, applying computer vision techniques to real-world problems.

+- Designing and implementing API endpoints, relational database models, and real-time notification systems during my internship at CTSS, using Node.js, Express.js, Sequelize, and PostgreSQL.

+- Creating practical tools and applications, from e-commerce platforms to productivity apps and web solutions.

 ---